Welcome to Paris Landing

-Including Paris, Buchanan, Eagle Creek & Cypress Creek TN
+Including Paris, Buchanan, Eagle Creek and Cypress Creek TN

 If you are looking for a true lake destination, look no further than Paris, Tennessee, the "Capital City of Kentucky Lake."
 Dubbed so because of its rich heritage, its tourist attractions and its vast selection of hotels and eateries, Paris fully lives up to its moniker.
 And if that's not enough, it even has a 1/16 replica of France's Eiffel Tower - small town charm simply doesn't get any bigger than that.